 Intelligence is falling, some say, by 7% a generation.
 We are dumbing down.
 Hawkins didn’t factor this in and, without intelligence, we don’t have the nous to solve all the other problems.
 If brain size is an arbiter of intelligence our brain size has fallen from 1.49kg 10,000 years ago to today’s 1.35kg.
 Some would say that’s a function of land-based agriculture and a shift away from marine-based diets, which is increasingly being shown to have been the origin of our superior intelligence, the very thing that separates us from chimpanzees, despite sharing 98% of the same genes.
 In any event, multiple measures of IQ and mental health show a clear decline in our ability to think clearly and feel good.
 The increase in suicide, now the greatest cause of violent deaths globally, and the epidemic of depression, with one in six prescribed drugs, reflects our inability to connect and having a fully functioning community.
 We need sharp minds, fully firing, willing to face and resolve shared problems and crises facing humanity today.

-It is a fact that 98% of the structural fats of our brains is DHA, an omega 3 fat derived directly from seafood.
+It is a fact that 98% of the structural fats of our brains is DHA is short for Docosahexaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often…, an omega 3 There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… derived directly from seafood.
 Plant-based omega-3, ALA, is not sufficient to build a baby’s brain.
 Only 0.05% of flax oil’s ALA converts into DHA.
 DHA has to become ‘phosphorylated’ meaning attached to phospholipids, the richest source of which is seafood and eggs.
-But the binding together of these structural fats requires methylation, which requires B vitamins and especially B12, folate and B6.
+But the binding together of these structural fats requires Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the…, which requires B vitamins and especially B12, folate and B6.
 The richest source of B12 is seafood.
 Plants have none.
 When we ran our first experiment, in 1987, giving children high potency multivitamins, and showed a 7% increase in IQ, published in the Lancet, I believe it was these methylating nutrients that did it.
 If I had known what I know now I would have also given omega-3 DHA.
 When humanity evolved the seas, rivers and estuaries were packed with nutrient-dense seafood, and shellfish, capturing tons of carbon, cleaning the ocean, making oxygen, feeding us.
 We have to protect the oceans, but also start marine agriculture on a large scale to have any chance of feeding the billions of brains of our ever-growing species.
 We cannot do it on plant-based food alone – we’ll maybe we could if we grew tons of seaweed since you can, in a lab, convert the fats in cold-water seaweed into omega-3 DHA.

 The other big brain drain is sugar and addictive social media, including gaming and gambling.
 Basically, anything that gets you hooked triggers the ancient adrenal ‘hunter’ brain, turning you into a stress bunny, good for consuming, spending, eating, drinking, worrying and fighting, but no good for thinking, solving or sleeping.